nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-01-08-MARS_OPPORTUNITY.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 4
-songs: ["UNKNOWN by UNKNOWN"]
+songs: ["UNKNOWN by Unidentified"]
 ---

 ----
 ### DATE: January 08, 2004
 ----
-✧ UNKNOWN by UNKNOWN
+✺ UNKNOWN by Unidentified

 #### Comment:
 * original manuscript listed n/a so perhaps no song was played, RS